nadiahpk/nadiahpk.github.io/_posts/2022-12-01-evolution-cooperation-scirep.md

 and it can also be shown cooperators cannot invade a population of all defectors, which raises the question of how cooperation got started in the first place.

-To understand why cooperators can persist but cannot invade, we can take the threshold game scenario as an example (Fig. 2).
+To understand why cooperators can persist but cannot invade, we can think about the one-shot threshold game as an example (Fig. 2).
-Even if you are in a group with complete strangers, so you have no kinship or friendship incentives to cooperate, the interaction is anonymous, so you have no reputational incentives, and you know that you will never meet these people again, so you have no reciprocity / fear-of-punishment incentives, it can still make sense to cooperate in a threshold game.
+If you are in a group with complete strangers, you have no kinship or friendship incentives to cooperate.
+If the interaction is anonymous, you have no reputational incentives.
+If the game is a one-shot interaction, you know that you will never meet these people again, so you have no reciprocity / fear-of-punishment incentives, either.
+Nevertheless,
+it can still make sense to cooperate in a threshold game.
-Cooperation may be in your self interest if you know that enough others will cooperate because your contribution might be the one to push the public-goods benefit above the threshold.
+If others in your group are likely to be cooperators, then cooperation may be in your self interest because your contribution might be the one to push the public-goods benefit above the threshold.
+Thus, cooperation can persist evolutionarily.
-However, if cooperation is rare in the population, then few others are likely to cooperate, and therefore it never makes sense to cooperate because your contribution is unlikely to make a difference.
+However, if cooperation is very rare in the population such that you're likely to be the only cooperator in the group, then it doesn't make sense to cooperate because your lone contribution will not be enough to obtain the public good.
-This implies that the first cooperators could never gain a foothold in the population and thus cooperation could never evolve.
+Therefore, the first cooperators could never gain a foothold in the population and thus cooperation could never evolve.

 However, the reasoning above assumes groups are formed at random with non-family members / strangers.
 In our paper, we showed that if groups in the past tended to include family members,